What is Blue Nile build your own ring program all about? What can you expect and does the company truly allow custom rings? Read on to find out.

 Are you looking for a customized ring?
 More personalized than others?
 Then Blue Nile offers you an opportunity to pick out the metal, the diamond cut, the setting, and the design of the ring.
 They call it Blue Niles Build Your Own Ring®.
 You are allowed to build your dream ring from scratch.

 Delivery of the custom-made ring depends on the options taken.
 It can be as early as 2 weeks since placing the order.

-Also read: Is Blue Nile A Scam?
+GUIDE: Is Blue Nile a Scam?